 1. Arugula is a detoxifying, cancer-fighting superfood: Arugula is a member of the brassica family of vegetables called cruciferous – this group is known for its nutritional powerhouses broccoli, kale and cabbage.
 This family of vegetables is high in fibre and antioxidants, but they’re also rich in compounds known as glucosinolates (2), which studies show may reduce the risk of developing lung, colorectal, breast, prostate, and pancreatic cancer.
 (3)

-2. Arugula has high levels of chlorophyll: Chlorophyll can help to prevent DNA and liver damage from aflatoxins (4) - carcinogenic substances (5) produced by the mold sometimes found in corn, peanuts and some tree nuts.
+2. Arugula has high levels of chlorophyll: Chlorophyll can help to prevent DNA and liver damage from aflatoxins (4) - carcinogenic substances (5) produced by the mould sometimes found in corn, peanuts and some tree nuts.
 To preserve the chlorophyll in arugula – eat it raw.
 It tastes great in a salad!

 3. Arugula promotes bone health: It contains eight times more calcium than iceberg lettuce as well as vitamin K (6), which is important for the absorption of calcium into the bones and teeth.
 Vitamin K also plays a role in the prevention of heart disease.
 (7) Plaque that forms inside the linings of the arteries can be partly related to calcium that is not taken up by the bones and teeth.
 This important vitamin can also help to keep this calcium going to the bones where it belongs!